nod-ai/ossci-fleet/example-templates/interactive/vscode/README.md

 ## VSCode Setup

+Feel free to edit [vscode template](./vscode-session-pvc.yml) if you would like to change the docker image or number of gpus that the VSCode interactive session comes up with.

 To start a VSCode interactive session in your assigned kubernetes namespace and PVC (Persistent Volume Claim) that you created for persistent storage: